cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 5. How many additional people in your local community that you know personally are sick (fever, along with at least one other symptom from the above list)?

-Beyond these 5 questions, many other questions follow in the survey, which go into more detail on symptoms, contacts, risk factors, and demographics.
+After these 5 questions, the survey asks many other questions which go into more detail on symptoms, contacts, risk factors, and demographics.
 These are used for many of our behavior and testing indicators below.
 The full text of the survey (including all deployed versions) can be found on our [questions and coding page](../../symptom-survey/coding.md).
 Researchers can [request